Close

 6. The defendant is otherwise eligible for probation.

 Here, our client served in the United States Army during Vietnam.
-The Veteran’s Administration had declared that he is in treatment for PTSD and a bipolar disorder.
+The Veteran’s Administration had declared that he was in treatment for PTSD and a bipolar disorder.
 He was diagnosed with combat-related PTSD prior to 1995, and has a 70% service-connected rating due to his military service.

 Greg then presented these facts in a motion to the judge in the West Covina Court, who approved the motion, even stating that after our client completed 52 weeks of anger management classes and performed 100 hours of community service, she would reduce the felony to a misdemeanor.